Tom Butler, 2017

-Mature behavior can be characterized as being pragmatic, discerning, practicing suspended judgement and mindfulness.
-Learn the meaning of those terms and seek to make them your own.
+Mature behavior can be characterized as being pragmatic, discerning, practicing suspended judgment and mindfulness.
+Learn the meaning of these terms and seek to make them your own.
 See the Glossary at ethericstudies.org/glossary-of-terms/.

-Don’t make the same mistake.
-If you are presenting an article as a study or research report, make sure you have first asked people outside of your circle of influence to look over the work.
-If you ask me, I will probably irritate you by being too picky.
+Don’t make that mistake.
+If you are presenting an article as a study or research report, make sure you ask people outside of your circle of influence to look over the work beforehand.
 Find a friend willing to irritate you.

-Note my comments about vetting above in Witness reports are not science.
+Note my comments above about vetting above in Witness reports are not science.

 As with peer review, the parapsychological organizations have not shown the willingness to oversee ethical practices of its members.
-As professional organization, membership should include submission to such oversight.
-That they are not suggesting unethical treatment of research subjects, and misinformation about the actual objective of studies, is a systemic problem.
+As a professional organization, membership should include submission to such oversight.
+That they are not, suggests unethical treatment of research subjects, and misinformation about the actual objective of studies, is a systemic problem.
 This leaves us with the need to manage the ethical considerations ourselves before we agree to be a test subject.